Introduction

 \overline{RD} | Read | This is an active low input signal used in coordination with another signal to send data to the CPU through data lines. |

-\overline{WR} | Wite | This is an active low input signal used in coordination with another signal to send data to 8255. |
+\overline{WR} | Wite | This is an active low-input signal used in coordination with another signal to send data to 8255. |

-A0-A1 | Address lines | These are input, active HIGH address lines used to distinguish different ports of 8255 such as Port A, Port B, Port C, Control register. |
+A0-A1 | Address lines | These are input, active HIGH address lines used to distinguish different ports of 8255 such as Port A, Port B, Port C, and Control register. |

 RESET | Reset | This is an active HIGH input signal used to reset 8255.
 When 8255 is reset, it clears the control word register and all ports are set to input mode. |